Error: Contact form not found.

 Eligibility Factors Explained: What Would Disqualify Me from Chapter 7

 Understanding Chapter 7 bankruptcy eligibility can feel overwhelming when you’re struggling with mounting debt.
-This form of bankruptcy offers the fastest path to financial freedom by discharging most unsecured debts in as little as three to four months.
+This form of bankruptcy allows for the discharge of certain unsecured debts through a defined legal process that typically proceeds more quickly than other bankruptcy chapters.
 However, specific legal requirements determine who can access this relief.
 You’ll learn the exact disqualifying factors, income threshold calculations, asset considerations, and alternative debt relief solutions available when Chapter 7 isn’t an option.
 Knowing these requirements helps you make informed decisions about your financial future and avoid wasting time on filing attempts that could be dismissed.

 Income-Based Chapter 7 Disqualifications

 The means test serves as the primary gatekeeper for Chapter 7 bankruptcy eligibility.
 If your current monthly income exceeds your state’s median income for your household size, you must complete the full means test calculation.
 This test compares your income against allowed expenses to determine disposable income.
-When your disposable income can pay at least $8,175 to unsecured creditors over five years, or meets other formula thresholds, you’ll be disqualified from Chapter 7 and directed toward Chapter 13 bankruptcy instead.
+When your disposable income meets or exceeds thresholds established under the means test, you may be disqualified from Chapter 7 and instead required to consider Chapter 13 bankruptcy.

 How the Means Test Calculates Income